microchip-pic-avr-examples/pic18f57q43-analog-read-serial-write-mplab-mcc/README.md

 ![Data Visualizer - Graph creation](images/ExpectedResult.png)

 When you have done this, you would expect to get a similar output as the graph above.
-Color for the lines can be changed with the water drop icon.
+The lines represent a set of turns done on the potentiometer, along with a couple counts made by the counter.
+Colors for the lines can be changed with the water drop icon.
 Below that is the hex values expected by this transaction.

 ## Operation